 Four Regulatory Questions (cont'd) - Regulation is a Choice about Uptake ...

 Even status quo regulation is a choice about uptake - it just isn't obviously a conscious choice (or the best one)!

-(E.g. the LFCT and variable lines charges incentivise PV uptake - should they?)
+(E.g. the LFCT and variable lines charges incentivise PV uptake - should the should the